AdrienUfferte/Godot-Log/README.md

 - `ALERT`: Displays a modal dialog and blocks execution until closed.
 - `PANIC`: Immediately crashes the application.
 Intended **only** for testing crash handlers.

 ---

+## File Output, Rotation, and Retention Details

+Each log line is written to the log file immediately and flushed for safety.

+The logger keeps a rolling in-memory buffer of recent entries (about 14k lines).
+When the buffer grows past the limit, the oldest entries are discarded to keep memory usage stable.

+If the log directory does not exist, it is created automatically on startup.

+---